vorchris/cheat-exam/README.md

 # next-exam

-the next iteration of the [life-exam](https://gitlab.com/valueerror/life-exam) project
+A next-generation digital examination environment for the secure administration of tests, school assignments, and final exams.

 # technologies used
 * electron